Proxy vs VPN compared across architecture, encryption, speed, privacy, and use cases. A clear decision matrix to choose the right tool for your needs.

 Privacy Scope: What Each Tool Actually Protects

 A proxy hides your IP from destination servers.
 The website you visit sees the proxy's IP, not yours.
-But your ISP can see that you're connecting to the proxy server (and if the proxy connection isn't encrypted, can see the traffic content).
+But your ISP can see you connecting to the proxy server (and if the proxy connection isn't encrypted, can see the traffic content).
 The proxy doesn't protect you from local network surveillance.

 Head-to-Head Comparison